resourcium/resourcium.github.io/content/research/index.md

 ### Storing data in Sharepoint

 Then the question comes to how do we store data within Sharepoint, which is in fact a completely different framework to everything.
 This is the only documentation we needed: [Sharepoint Link](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/office-365-development-patterns-and-practices-solution-guidance) It contained all the necessary information to setup a Sharepoint site as well as get it to store data.
-So the key features in this are that a Sharepoint site would need to be firstly created, then a Sharepoint list needs to be created  ,which is essentially what stores the data, and finally to create the dashboard view these objects would need to be displayed to the site page.
+So the key features in this are that a Sharepoint site would need to be firstly created, then a Sharepoint list needs to be created, which is essentially what stores the data, and finally to create the dashboard view these objects would need to be displayed to the site page.
 This was not enough however, as to get data to Sharepoint we needed to gain access to the site itself.
 We had 2 options for Sharepoint, one was to allow our app access to all of Sharepoint (Microsoft does not allow the app access to only one site) and the other was a Microsoft Flow that automates data from a Microsoft Form to Sharepoint.
 Microsoft Flow is a process and task automation tool that helps connect different applications and services together.
-Many of these applications that can be used with Flow are cloud-based, although it is also possible to use Flow in an on-premises environment.(1) What we can learn using this existing system, is that it is quite easy to automate data to Sharepoint so when we go on to build our app, which will include students filling out forms, it will be appropriate for it to be a Microsoft Form and then the forms data gets sent to a Sharepoint list via the Flow.
+Many of these applications that can be used with Flow are cloud-based, although it is also possible to use Flow in an on-premises environment[^what_is_ms_flow].
+What we can learn using this existing system, is that it is quite easy to automate data to Sharepoint so when we go on to build our app, which will include students filling out forms, it will be appropriate for it to be a Microsoft Form and then the forms data gets sent to a Sharepoint list via the Flow.

 ## Single Sign On